jinghzhu/KubernetesCRD/README.md

 // +groupName=jinghzhu.com
 ```

-For more details about annotations for code-generator, please read Kubernets documents or Google it.
+For more details about annotations for code-generator, please read Kubernetes documents or Google it.

 > If you use dep to manage dependency packages, you may not directly run the script, generate-groups.
 It will throw the error that it can't find necessary vendor packages.
 >